 \section{Abstract}

-Magic-state distillation, used to perform non-Clifford gates, consumes an overwhelming majority of the resources of a surface code architecture for universal quantum computing.
-Here we show how to perform a fault-tolerant non-Clifford gate with the surface code.
-This alleviates the need for distillation or higher-dimensional components to complete a universal set of quantum logical gates.
-The operation uses local transversal gates and code deformations on a two-dimensional architecture over a time that scales with the size of the qubit array.
+Fault-tolerant logic gates will consume a large proportion of the resources of a two-dimensional quantum computing architecture.
+Here we show how to perform a fault-tolerant non-Clifford gate with the surface code; a quantum error-correcting code now under intensive development.
+This alleviates the need for distillation or higher-dimensional components to complete a universal gate set.
+The operation uses both local transversal gates and code deformations over a time that scales with the size of the qubit array.
 An important component of the gate is a just-in-time decoder.
-Such decoding algorithms allow us to draw upon the advantages of a three-dimensional model using only a two-dimensional array of live qubits.
-Remarkably, our gate is completed using parity checks of weight no greater than four.
-As such, we expect it to be experimentally amenable with technology that is now under development.
-As this gate circumvents the need for magic-state distillation, it may reduce the resource overhead of surface-code quantum computation dramatically.
+These decoding algorithms allow us to draw upon the advantages of three-dimensional models using only a two-dimensional array of live qubits.
+Our gate is completed using parity checks of weight no greater than four.
+We therefore expect it to be amenable with near-future technology.
+As the gate circumvents the need for magic-state distillation, it may reduce the resource overhead of surface-code quantum computation considerably.